-Return declaration to: DSL by: September 2024, to read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2024.
+Please agree a time and date with your school's DSL/DDSL, to read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2024.
 Please thereafter verify that you understand your role and responsibilities in relation to these.

-Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) 03/09/2024 2.
-Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children 03/09/2024 3.
-Annex B (Specific Safeguarding issues) KCSiE 2024 13/09/2024 4.
-Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 03/09/2024 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are Angela Hughes and Nickie Phillips 6.
+Statutory Guidance and School's Child Protection Policy Date and Verification When Completed The school's Child Protection Policy (arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
+Part One of KCSiE 2024 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
+3. Annex B (Specific Safeguarding issues) KCSiE 2024 Click or tap to enter a date.
+Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL I am aware of who my school's DSL and Deputy(s) for safeguarding are Jacqui Walton-Jones (DSL) Amy Pike (DDSL) Kelly Russell (DDSL) 6.
 If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I know how to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL 7.
-I know that further guidance, together with copies of the policies mentioned above, are available at: School's website, staff room, internal Google drive
+I know that further guidance, together with copies of the policies mentioned above, are available at: The school website, the school server and the school office.

-Declaration: I <insert staff name> have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at George Street Primary and Nursery School.
+Declaration: I have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at Flamstead Village School.